flame-software/flame-docs/docs/v0.1/introduction/index.md

 icon: 📚
 ---

-This website will be the place to find everything about Flame and Flame Software, such as technical details, logical explanations, research, company information, product roadmaps, survey results and more.
+### The Flame documentation is the place to find all information about Flame and Flame Software.
+It does not only contain technical specifications for our product and protocols, but also explanations and introductions to Flame, roadmaps and plans, research conclusions, company information and everything else.
+You may fork this repository and PR us suggested changes on Github, or join our Discord server and talk with us if you have any questions.

 <img src="./assets/indexbanner.png" alt="Flame, where you have control" />